r2roC/hackathon/README.md

 *password: ILoveMeowth1!*

 3. To see projects run ```firebase projects:list```You should see pikaProject
-4. If you haven’t already clone the repo, and cd into it
+4. If you haven’t already, clone the repo, and cd into it
+5. To set the active project run ```firebase use --add pikaproject-e0b9b```
-5. To test and run the app on a local host,  run ```firebase serve ``` open up the localhost in your browser.
+6. To test and run the app on a local host,  run ```firebase serve``` open up the localhost in your browser.
 Update the code, save it, and refresh the browser to see the change.
 (TODO: look into hot reload), to bring the local server down, enter control-c in your terminal
+7. Register with a fake email and a password with at least 6 characters.
+Log into firebase console and see your newly registered user under *Authentification*

-**Firebase Console**
+## **Firebase Console**
 The firebase console allows you to access and easily change the database, as well as see and manage all registered users on the app.
 Look up firebase console and login with the same google credentials as above.
+Everyone is hooked up to the same database so be wary of making big changes